Neurawave/hackathon/README.md

   - `weather_data.csv` - Weather data
 - Detailed documentation of all fields in `synthetic.md`
 - Perfect for training machine learning models without privacy concerns
+- **Note:** The actual CSV files are too large to include in this repository.
+Please contact the organizers to get access to the synthetic data.

 ### Frontend (`flutter_app/`)
 A ready-made Flutter app with Bootstrap-inspired design that you can use as a foundation: